sschrag/course-in-a-box/index.md

 * **Queer Theory:** This course will also include the works of queer theorists whose work can be challenging to read in isolation but can become more comprehensible when examined in concert with cultural texts like the ones chosen for this course.

 ## Method
-This contains lesson plans and materials designed for a **semester-long course** (17 weeks).
+This contains lesson plans and materials designed for a **semester-long course** (16 weeks).
 The materials are broken into four units, organized by genre.
-Each unit contains four or five weeks of material, and each week contains three lessons, grounded in analyzing a single film from three different vantage points.
+Each unit contains four weeks of material, and each week contains three lessons, grounded in analyzing a single film from three different vantage points.
 This course will be designed for three class periods a week with students viewing films and independently prior to the start of the week.
 (The weekly schedule could easily be expanded into a four or five day a week, if that fits a particular school setting better).
 For more information on the components included in each week, please see course systems.
 * **Day 1: Close reading:** Following each weekly viewing, students will spend a class period close-reading significant scenes and discussing the film’s use of literary and cinematic techniques.
 * **Day 2: Applying film criticism:** The following period, students will examine film criticism pieces that engage the specific film being discussed that week.
 This process will help students learn how to unpack and engage with academic scholarship, and will deepen students’ understandings of the film being examined that week.
 * **Day 3: Applying queer theory:** At the end of each week, students will examine a brief work of queer theory and apply the theoretical frameworks utilized by the authors to that week’s film or show.
 This weekly cycle will provide students with opportunities to grapple with core concepts in queer theory and apply them to visual media.